 According to the following IS policies, a 2FA solution, DUO 2FA, is implemented for protecting our accounts:

-Free; Self-Service Enrollment is required (please refer to tab 1: How It Works below.)
+Free; Self-Service Enrollment is required (please refer to tab 1: Introduction and Prerequisites for using DUO 2FA below.)

 Please submit to ITSC Service Desk, Information Security > General Enquiry > 2FA